Community Learning Workshop about Basic Photography, Photo Composition, and Basic Travel Writing. (2023)

 Compare to what Lifepatch learned from the Toba people in North Sumatra, they believe that memories of the past are very important things and must be always preserved as part of efforts to maintain their personal and community identities.
 Even though they no longer possess their own rightful heirloom and historical artefact because thousands of weapons, jewelry, textiles, and many other cultural objects had been taken from the battlefield, “donated under pressure” or just bought during the colonial era, the Toba people have their own way to preserve their history and delivering it to the next generations orally and culturally through storytelling, theatre, song or even dance.

 Both of them appear to emphasize the fact that memory is an absolute necessity for the existence of history.
-At the same time, their memories manifested as a story that provides additional value to particular objects and makes them could be considered to be a treasure or a historical artefact.
-Even though memory constantly requires objects or maybe particular keywords to recalling it back in our mind, the past can still exist in people’s heads and nowhere else.
-Just like what I learn from Christoffel’s answers during the interview with De Telegraaf.
+At the same time, their memories manifested as a story that provides additional value to particular objects and makes them could be considered to be a treasure or historical artefact.
+Even though memory constantly requires objects or maybe particular keywords to recall back in our minds, the past can still exist in people’s heads and nowhere else.
+Just like what I learned from Christoffel’s answers during the interview with De Telegraaf.
 His efforts to cover up the past and made it no longer able to be remembered might be considered successful.
-Can’t be denied, his action not only affecting him personally, but it also made his past very difficult to reunited and retold accurately by anyone else.
-At the same time, how the way he refused to answer the questions by changing the conversation subject into his current life story seems to have a tendency that actually Christoffel’s subconscious mind still stored some traces of his past even though it can’t be easy to remember.
-Those memories keep waiting as a non-figurative entity, haunting him with the possibility that it could reappear clearly in his mind when he encounters certain things or a particular object.
-It will be revealed in our mind as several major pieces of information in a form of illusory images, which are assembled sequentially by our thoughts into a story with its own reality as if a transparent ghostly figure.
+Can’t be denied, his action not only affecting him personally but also made his past very difficult to reunite and retold accurately by anyone else.
+At the same time, how the way he refused to answer the questions by changing the conversation subject to his current life story seems to have a tendency that actually Christoffel’s subconscious mind still stored some traces of his past even though it can’t be easy to remember.
+Those memories keep waiting as a non-figurative entity, haunting him with the possibility that they could reappear clearly in his mind when he encounters certain things or a particular object.
+It will be revealed in our mind as several major pieces of information in the form of illusory images, which are assembled sequentially by our thoughts into a story with its own reality as if a transparent ghostly figure.

 Produced as part of “Power And Other Things: Indonesia & Art (1835 – Now)” Europalia Art Festival Indonesia 2017.
 Exhibited at the Palais des Beaux-Arts (BOZAR) in Brussels and Museum van Hedendaagse Kunst Antwerpen (M HKA) in Antwerp, Belgium.